What is SVHC?

 Deadline: Companies have to notify no later than six months after the inclusion of the substance in the Candidate List.

 • One notification should concern one substance on the Candidate List.
-If articles contain more than one of Candidate List substances, you need to submit a separate notification for each substance.
+If articles contain more than one of the Candidate List substances, you need to submit a separate notification for each substance.
 If several articles contain the same substance, you need to include them all in one notification.

 • Prepare the notification dossier including substance identification, classification, tonnage, use information, etc., and submit it to ECHA via REACH-IT.